-Torquay is famous for its surf culture with many surf brands that we have in Cornwall originating from there, some of these include; Quicksilver, Ripcurl and Roxy.
-Unfortunately there wasn’t any surf while we were there which is very unusual but, we did go in for a dip and as it was still spring the water was very cold!
+Torquay is famous for its surf culture with many surf brands that we have in Cornwall originating from there.
+Some of these include; Quicksilver, Ripcurl and Roxy.
+Unfortunately, there wasn’t any surf while we were there which is very unusual.
+However, we did go in for a dip and as it was still spring the water was very cold!
 Brrr.

-We then stopped off at Aireys inlet which is a lighthouse that has stunning views over the Tasman ocean and then headed onto our one night accommodation which was in Lorne.
+We then stopped off at Aireys inlet which is a lighthouse that has stunning views over the Tasman ocean.
+After that we then headed onto our one night accommodation which was in Lorne.
 We stayed at Chatby Lane Lorne which was a lovely aparthotel and we had dinner at a Greek restaurant called IPSOS which was fantastic.

 Day 2 – Lorne to Apollo Bay

-Just outside of Apollo Bay is Erskine Falls which is a huge waterfall and Teddy’s Lookout both of which I recommend doing.
-We then carried on
+Just outside of Apollo Bay is Erskine Falls which is a huge waterfall and Teddy’s Lookout.
+Both of which I recommend doing.
+We then carried

-our journey travelling further along the beautiful (and windy) Great Ocean Road.
+on our journey travelling further along the beautiful (and windy) Great Ocean Road.
 We stopped off at Kafe Koala where we went on a Koala safari!
-There is a bit of wildlife near the carpark, cockatoos, parrots and a very fat koala (as I think they get fed by the tourists there) but, if you carry on up the road you will be in the thick of a eucalyptus forest where you can spot many koalas.
+There is a bit of wildlife near the carpark; cockatoos, parrots and a very fat koala.
+(I think they get fed by the tourists there.)
+But, if you carry on up the road you will be in the thick of a eucalyptus forest where you can spot many koalas.
 You need to drive slowly and preferably have someone else spotting for you as those pesky koala’s can be quite difficult to find!

-We then headed on up to the Californian Red Wood forest which is not native to Australia but got planted 85 years ago on the middle of a Beech wood forest, it makes for an interesting walk and photos.
+We then headed on up to the Californian Red Wood forest which is not native to Australia but, was planted 85 years ago on the middle of a Beech wood forest.
+It makes for an interesting walk and photos.
 We then headed onto Hopetoun falls (where if you’re lucky you can spot a platypus) and headed back on what must have been the windiest but most spectacular road through a forest before it started to get dark.
 That night we stayed in Beachcomber hotel and apartments in Apollo Bay.